-Indonesia's report on 737 MAX crash faults Boeing design, says Lion Air staff made mistakes
+Indonesia report on 737 MAX crash faults Boeing design, says Lion Air made mistakes

 Boeing CEO Dennis Muilenburg said this week the company was making “daily” progress on testing the final software fix for the 737 MAX and developing related training materials.
 The FAA has said it would need at least several more weeks for review.

-The Indonesia report also said that Boeing’s safety assessment assumed pilots would respond within three seconds of a system malfunction but on the accident flight and one that experienced the same problem the prior evening, it took both crews about eight seconds to respond.
+The Indonesia report said that Boeing’s safety assessment assumed pilots would respond within three seconds of a system malfunction but on the accident flight and one that experienced the same problem the previous evening, it took both crews about eight seconds to respond.

 It called for the systems to be designed not just for highly skilled test pilots but also for regular commercial airline pilots.

-The FAA had delegated increasing authority to Boeing to certify the safety of its own aircraft, Indonesian investigators said in the report, recommending that all certification processes were provided with adequate oversight.
+The FAA had delegated increasing authority to Boeing to certify the safety of its own aircraft, Indonesian investigators said in the report, recommending that all certification processes received adequate oversight.

 A panel of international air safety regulators this month also faulted Boeing for assumptions it made in designing the 737 MAX and found areas where Boeing could improve processes.

-Reporting by Jamie Freed in Singapore and Tracy Rucinski in Chicago; Additional reporting by Bernadette Christina Munthe in Jakarta, Tim Hepher in Paris, David Shepardson in Washington and Bhargav Acharya in Bengaluru; Editing by Gerry Doyle and Edwina Gibbs
+Reporting by Jamie Freed in Singapore and Tracy Rucinski in Chicago; Additional reporting by Bernadette Christina Munthe and Jessica Damiana in Jakarta, Tim Hepher in Paris, David Shepardson in Washington and Bhargav Acharya in Bengaluru; Editing by Edwina Gibbs and Jason Neely